stoppremiumsms/resources/GLOSSARY.md

 A crutch rapidly installed by the Preimium SMS industry (and implicitly supported by the Australian Parliament) the last time the industry was almost crushed by consumer outrage.

-Not currently implemented uniformally across all Content Service Providers and End Carriage Services.
+Not currently implemented uniformly across all Content Service Providers and End Carriage Services.

 Wouldn't actually be necessary if any kind of Opt-In actually worked.